 - Coarse salt and freshly ground black pepper

-- ⅓ cup I Heart Umami Scallion-Ginger Dipping Oil, see notes section
+- ⅓ cup Scallion-Ginger Dipping Oil, see notes

-- Place the fish, clams, shrimp, shiitake, and vegetables in a steamer basket lined with parchment paper or in a shallow, heatproof bowl so as to catch the juices.
-Season with the coconut aminos and sesame oil, and salt and pepper to taste.
+- Place the fish, clams, shrimp, shiitake, and vegetables in a shallow, heatproof bowl so as to catch the juices.
+Place the bowl over a steamer basket, if using.
+Season with the coconut aminos and sesame oil, and salt and pepper.

-- Place the steamed ingredients in a serving bowl, straining the seafood juices through a sieve (save this stock for later use).
-Serve hot and immediately with lemon wedges, if using, and the dipping oil.
+- Place the steamed ingredients in a serving bowl.
+You can either enjoy them as they are with the juices in the bowl or strain the seafood juices through a sieve (save this stock for later use) and serve with the dipping oil.
+Serve hot and immediately.

 - ⅓ cup avocado oil